biya-coin/biyaliquid-docs/.gitbook/infra/validator-testnet/peggo.md

 To create your own Ethereum full node, you can follow our instructions [here](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/).
 It's possible to use an external Ethereum RPC provider such as Alchemy or Infura, but keep in mind that the Peggo bridge relayer uses heavy use of `eth_getLogs` calls which may increase your cost burden depending on your provider.

-Peggo also requires access to your validator's delegated Biyachain Chain account and Ethereum key credentials to sign transactions for the corresponding networks.
+Peggo also requires access to your validator's delegated Biya Chain Chain account and Ethereum key credentials to sign transactions for the corresponding networks.

-### **Creating your delegated Cosmos Key for sending Biyachain transactions**
+### **Creating your delegated Cosmos Key for sending Biya Chain transactions**

 Your peggo relayer can either

 * Use an explicitly delegated account key specific for sending validator specific Peggy transactions (i.e. `ValsetConfirm`, `BatchConfirm`, and `SendToCosmos` transactions), or
 * Simply use your validator's account key.

-For isolation purposes, we recommend creating a delegated Cosmos key to send Biyachain transactions instead of using your validator account key.
+For isolation purposes, we recommend creating a delegated Cosmos key to send Biya Chain transactions instead of using your validator account key.

 To create a new key, run: